 Managing your own emotions is an important step in becoming more empathetic.
 That allows you to be more caring and mindful of the people around you.
 You can be on the same emotional level as others and form a deeper connection with them.

-5: Allows You To Heal8 Benefits Of Journaling 3
+5: Allows You To Heal

 Expressing yourself in your writing is a great way to heal emotionally, physically and psychologically.
 Stress can have many negative effects on your body, both physically and mentally.
 Often stress can be caused by an emotional blockage or by overthinking endless possibilities.